ydahal1/ydahal1/jokes.md

-Why are snake races so exciting?
-They're always neck and neck.
+What do you get when you cross a snowman with a vampire?
+Frostbite.

 [
-Sun May 24 01:02:04 UTC 2026
+Mon May 25 01:03:21 UTC 2026
  ]